mwnachman/CIS550_Final_Project/README.md

 ## Architecture

 ###### Client:
-&emsp;&emsp;&emsp; ReactJS application utilizing the Material-UI library for the user interface design.
+-  ReactJS application utilizing the Material-UI library for the user interface design.

 ###### Server:
-&emsp;&emsp;&emsp; Express Node.js application (deployed to AWS Lambda and API Gateway in production)
+-  Express Node.js application (deployed to AWS Lambda and API Gateway in production)

 ###### Database:
-&emsp;&emsp;&emsp; MySQL database hosted by AWS RDS server.
+- MySQL database hosted by AWS RDS server.
 The seed datasets created in Python Jupyter notebook were uploaded to AWS RDS via MySQL Workbench.

 ###### Artist & Album Artwork Service:
-&emsp;&emsp;&emsp; A Python script that integrates with the Spotify API and deployed to an AWS Lambda and API Gateway
+-  A Python script that integrates with the Spotify API and deployed to an AWS Lambda and API Gateway